BozoDev/MyHouse/servers/Wemo/README.md

 background sending a USR1 singnal to the "Wemo-Emulator" when it receives state changes of relevant devices.

 Some hints if you want to use the code:
 -  The original Fauxmo code can be considered 'elderly' in IT terms - I used python virtenv to keep nasty surprises through python up-dates/-grades to a minimum
 -  The code is plastered with debug statements - best pick a few relevant ones and set their level to '0' rather than try to raise the level
 -  Aparently Alexa only supports up to 16 Wemo&reg; devices, so don't go overboard ;)
+-  Being a non-native-python-speaker - so to speak - some of the additions I made will probably make a true python coder's hair stand on end - at least I feel that the frequent iterations through lists to retrieve attributes/whatevers should be solved more elegantly ( `"select * from switches where name=$_name"` ...)